dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/metrics/README.md

 * [Better Code Hub](https://bettercodehub.com/) which checks your GitHub codebase against 10 engineering guidelines devised by the authority in software quality, Software Improvement Group (SIG).

-* [Structure101](https://structure101.com/) wich helps visualizing the structure that emerges from source code and gives an instant boost to developer productivity.
+* [Structure101](https://structure101.com/) which helps visualizing the structure that emerges from source code and gives an instant boost to developer productivity.